balch/Recipes/app/src/main/assets/code-recipes/navigation/nav3-top-level-viewmodels.md

         }
         entry<SearchRoute> { searchRoute ->

-            // Note: New ViewModel for every new SearchViewModel instance from this route val viewModel =
+            // Note: Creates a new ViewModel instance for each SearchRoute navigation
+            // (not scoped to Activity, so will be cleared when popped) val viewModel =
                 hiltViewModel<SearchViewModel, SearchViewModel.Factory>(
                     creationCallback = { factory ->